lorikayman/RebisTheory/rebis_theory.md

 After the events of Valkyries invading the Underworld, without, supposedly, gunslinger priests, many fiend-related discoveries were made, we can identify those by their recipes, which contain either undead or fiendish materials.

 At some point, likely near the period of time when gunslinger priests were established, Philoso, an Owlite magician and wizard was born (`A large, grey feather plucked from the greatest of the Owlite magicians` [Philoso Feather](https://wiki.spiralknights.com/Philoso_Feather)).
 He is responsible for many developments of Owlites around combat and handguns within the Owlite Academy.
 Evident by gear made with his feathers, he was specializing in elemental combat against the Undead.

-Considering that undead-oriented defensed and weaponry, it could be Almirian Empire, as at that point it is undead being the invader.
+Considering that undead-oriented defenses and weaponry, it could be Almirian Empire, as at that point it is undead being the invader.
 Apart from them, undead could be a part of Underworld army during the event of Valkyries invading it - cse suggested to exist in the [analysis of possibility of gunslinger priests appearing after the kingdom of Almire](#fallen-valkyrian).

 To reiterate on the equipment, discussed in the previous sections regarding Owlite and Valkyrian technological advancements.